pivotal/docs-platform-automation/docs/how-to-guides/upgrade-opsman.md

 that is relevant for upgrading Ops Manager for an already existing foundation.
 This guide will go through the following steps:

-* Retrieving Ops Manager, PAS, Healthwatch, and Platform Automation from Pivnet and storing in an s3 blobstore
+1. Retrieving Ops Manager, PAS, Healthwatch, and Platform Automation from Pivnet and storing in an s3 blobstore
-* How to setup a sample github repo
+1. How to interpolate the configs using credhub, and feeding these interpolated configs into the concourse tasks
-* Setup recommended file structure
+1. How to setup a sample github repo
-* Create required files for Upgrade
+1. Setup recommended file structure
-* Retrieve the existing config from PAS, Ops Manager, and Healthwatch using `docker run`
+1. Create required files for Upgrade
-* Persisting the configuration external configuration in github
+1. Retrieve the existing config from Ops Manager using `docker run`
-* Separating foundation-specific and secret credentials from the existing foundation, and when to store in credhub or in a vars file
+1. Retrieve the existing config from PAS and Healthwatch using `docker run`
-* How to interpolate the configs using credhub, and feeding these interpolated configs into the concourse tasks
+1. Create a pipeline to upgrade Ops Manager

 TODO: link the above to the headers below